racket/racket/racket/src/cs/README.txt

 supplying `--enable-racket=...` to `configure`.

 The Chez Scheme build must also be sufficiently new.
-See "../README.txt" for information on obtaining Chez Scheme.
+See "../README.txt" for information on obtaining Chez Scheme (when not using a source Racket distribution that includes Chez Scheme's source already).

 ========================================================================